Skip to main content

 STEP 3

 The last step is to account for the fees if this step applies to you.
 If your Stripe fees for this month are $500.00, then credit the clearing account by this amount and the balance remaining will be $592.68 in the Stripe clearing account.
-For many sellers, this remaining balance will match the funds in transit and will be accounted for once the deposits clear the checking account.
+For many sellers, this remaining balance will match the funds in transit and be accounted for once the deposits clear the checking account.

 Do you need help with your A2X set-up?

-Please click HERE to find an expert
+Please click HERE to find an expert.

-We’re here and available via chat to help with any questions you have.
+Our support team is also available via chat to help with any questions you have.

 Related articles: